nikhilkhanna/HaskellExercises/README.md

 HaskellExercises
 ================
-All the work in Haskell Nikhil Khanna has done as he attempts to learn the language.
+All the work in Haskell Nikhil Khanna has done as he learns the language.